 The following information presents Condensed, Consolidating Statements of Operations, Condensed, Consolidating Statements of Comprehensive Income and Condensed, Consolidating Statements of Cash Flows for each of the three years ended September 30, 2014, and Condensed, Consolidating Balance Sheets as of September 30, 2014 and September 30, 2013.
 The condensed, consolidating financial information presents, in separate columns, financial information for: Scotts Miracle-Gro on a Parent-only basis, carrying its investment in subsidiaries under the equity method; Guarantors on a combined basis, carrying their investments in subsidiaries which do not guarantee the debt (collectively, the "Non-Guarantors") under the equity method; Non-Guarantors on a combined basis; and eliminating entries.
 The eliminating entries primarily reflect intercompany transactions, such as interest expense, accounts receivable and payable, short and long-term debt, and the elimination of equity investments, return on investments, and income in subsidiaries.
-Because the Parent is obligated to pay the unpaid principal amount and interest on all amounts borrowed by the Guarantors on Non-Guarantors under the new credit facility (and was obligated to pay the unpaid principal amount and interest on all amounts borrowed by the Guarantors and Non-Guarantors under the previous senior secured five-year revolving loan facility), the borrowings and related interest expense for the loans outstanding of the Guarantors under the previous senior secured five-year revolving loan facility), the borrowings and related interest expense for the loans outstanding of the Guarantors and Non-Guarantors are also presented in the accompanying Parent-only financial information, and are then eliminated.
-Included in the Parent Condensed Consolidating Statements of Cash Flows for fiscal 2014, fiscal 2013, and fiscal 2012, respectively are \$422.8 million, \$87.8 million, and \$92.9 million of dividends paid by the Guarantors to the Parent.
-Included in the Guarantors Condensed dividends received by Parent from Guarantors from "Net Cash (Used In) Provided By Financing Activities" to "Net Cash (Used In) Provided By Operating Activities."
+Because the Parent is obligated to pay the unpaid principal amount and interest on all amounts borrowed by the Guarantors or Non-Guarantors under the new credit facility (and was obligated to pay the unpaid principal amount and interest on all amounts borrowed by the Guarantors and Non-Guarantors under the previous senior secured five-year revolving loan facility), the borrowings and related interest expense for the loans outstanding of the Guarantors and Non-Guarantors are also presented in the accompanying Parent-only financial information, and are then eliminated.
+Included in the Parent Condensed Consolidating Statements of Cash Flows for fiscal 2014, fiscal 2013, and fiscal 2012, respectively are \$422.8 million, \$87.8 million, and \$92.9 million of dividends paid by the Guarantors and Non-Guarantors to the Parent.
+Included in the Guarantors Condensed Consolidating Statements of Cash Flows for fiscal 2014 are \$1.3 million of dividends paid by the Non-Guarantors to the Guarantors.
+The dividends paid to the Parent and Guarantors represent return on investments and as such are classified within cash flows from operating activities.

+In the Condensed, Consolidating Statements of Cash Flows for fiscal 2013 and fiscal 2012 (which were previously presented in our Annual Report on Form 10-K dated November 30, 2013 and are presented herein), the Company reclassified intercompany dividends received by Parent from Guarantors from "Net Cash (Used In) Provided By Financing Activities" to "Net Cash (Used In) Provided By Operating Activities."
 In the Condensed Consolidating Balance Sheet as of September 30, 2013 (which was previously presented in our Annual Report on Form 10-K dated November 20, 2013 and is presented herein), the Company made a correction to properly reflect the Senior Notes and the credit agreement as Parent debt and the Company made related correcting adjustments to Parent intercompany assets and the elimination entries.
 The Company believes these changes are immaterial.